dnarain/cdp-aws/README.md

 1. Install & Configure Terraform for your AWS account (either via a aws cli profile or by entering your access key)
 2. cd into the appropriate directory (iam for IAM, vpc for VPC)
 3. Edit the provider info in aws.tf to link terraform to your aws account.
 You can either provide your access key/secret access key in this file itself, or you can set up an IAM role and use via in your ~/.aws/credentials file.
 For details on all your options, please visit the [official terraform documentation](https://www.terraform.io/docs/providers/aws/index.html)
-4. Run terraform init
+4. Run `terraform init`
-5. Run terraform plan to do a dry run and terraform init to do the real thing
+5. Run `terraform plan` to do a dry run and `terraform init` to do the real thing
 6. The IAM setup will ask you for 3
-7. If you would like generated objects to have a prefix in their name, then use: terraform apply -var="PREFIX=ThisIsMyPrefix_"
+7. If you would like generated objects to have a prefix in their name, you can use:
+   `terraform apply -var="PREFIX=ThisIsMyPrefix_"`